sagar2meena/Food-Delivery-Charges-API/README.md

 **• Secure and Reliable:** Hosted on Render.com, offering robust security features and high availability to ensure the API is always accessible when needed.

 ## Technologies and Libraries
-The Food Delivery Pricing API is built on a robust stack of technologies and libraries, ensuring high performance, ease of integration, and developer-friendly documentation.
+The Food Delivery Charges API is built on a robust stack of technologies and libraries, ensuring high performance, ease of integration, and developer-friendly documentation.
 Here’s a breakdown of the core components:

 ### Core Technologies
 • Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine, ideal for building fast and scalable network applications.<br />